dojot/dojot/connector/mqtt/vernemq/README.md

 Fig. 1 - Data communication flows among the services that implement the IoT-Agent MQTT.

-### VerneMQ Broker with Custom to Dojot
+### VerneMQ Broker with customizations for DOJOT

-The VerneMQ Broker with Custom to Dojot has some bash scripts were added to integrate VerneMQ with dojot's PKI.
+The VerneMQ Broker with customizations for DOJOT has some bash scripts were added to integrate VerneMQ with dojot's PKI.
 These scripts are responsible for providing an x509 certificate to the broker and periodically obtaining the CRL with revoked certificates.

 For more details, please check the documentation at [the service repository](./broker)

 ### V2K-bridge

 The V2K-bridge service implements a bridge between VerneMQ broker and Kafka broker.
 Basically, it subscribes to some MQTT topics and forwards the messages to some Kafka topics following the dojot's topics rules.
-In order to scale the bridge service, shared MQTT subscriptions are used, which allows to instantiating a group of consumers, i.e. a group of bridge instances, when necessary.
+In order to scale the bridge service, shared MQTT subscriptions are used, which allows the instantiation of a group of consumers, i.e. a group of bridge instances, when necessary.
 The communication between the bridge and the VerneMQ is secured with mutual TLS.
 Soon, communication with Kafka will also use mutual TLS.

 For more see [here](./v2k-bridge)